NYULibraries/dlts-enm-tct-backend/documentation/docs/api/topics.md

 /api/hit/hits/search/?letter=#
 ```

-However, the names filtering also includes a few additional options, including finding any case-insensitive substring within the name.
+However, the name filtering also includes a few additional options, including finding any case-insensitive substring within the name.
 For example, the query

 ```
 /api/hit/hists/search/?name="adams"